smartDIYs/smartdiys_creator_manual_en/manual/etcherlaser.md

 #### When straight lines are distorted and captured
 It may be caused by the distortion of the camera lens.
 When manufacturing a lens, it is difficult to make a perfect spherical surface, and slight irregularities may affect the capture result, resulting in a maximum deviation of 2 to 3 mm.
-Since this is an unavoidable problem in manufacturing, we would appreciate your understanding.
+Since this is an unavoidable problem in manufacturing, we appreciate your understanding.